-Much of my research and teaching engages with film and theater history in the context of its surrounding visual culture.
-My film specialties include Scandinavian cinema history, certain Scandinavian directors (Sjöstrom, Stiller, Dreyer, Bergman, von Trier).
-I have published books on the contributions of Scandinavian museology to the paracinematic visual culture around the birth of cinema, and on Ibsen and the uncanny.
-I regularly teach courses on Film Historiography, Pre-cinema/Para-Cinema, Silent Film Comedy, topics in Scandinavian Film, Serial Television, The Plays of Ibsen, and graduate seminars in Scandinavian literature.
+Mark Sandberg is a professor in the Department of Film and Media and the Department of Scandinavian.
+Much of his research and teaching engages with film and theater history in the context of its surrounding visual culture.
+His film specialties include Scandinavian cinema history, certain Scandinavian directors (Sjöstrom, Stiller, Dreyer, Bergman, von Trier).
+He has published books on the contributions of Scandinavian museology to the paracinematic visual culture around the birth of cinema, and on Ibsen and the uncanny.
+He regularly teaches courses on Film Historiography, Pre-cinema/Para-Cinema, Silent Film Comedy, topics in Scandinavian Film, Serial Television, The Plays of Ibsen, and graduate seminars in Scandinavian literature.
 Current projects include a book-length study of recent American period serial television and a project on location shooting and place substitution in the silent film era.

 Research Expertise and Interest